mcmurray0125/todo-list/README.md

 ✅ Added an option to toggle alphabetic sorting on and off.
 Added sub menu for sort button.

 ✅ Added functionality for collapsing the sidebar.

+Focus on: when adding new list, create a new list and add a coresponding sidebar element for i.
+Also, assign a title to the todo-list.
+When one todo-list is being viewed, the other one is hidden.
+Can use a class or id to toggle between display settings.